 - Divide profit by the time it takes to perform your deliveries.

-The formula I usually use is Earnings – 30¢ per mile divided by hours.
-That's because 30 cents per mile is what I've calculated as the OVERALL cost of using my car.
-More driving equals higher costs.
-That means lower profits.
+For cost, I use 30¢ per mile.
+That's because that's what I calculated as the OVERALL cost of using my car.
+More driving = higher costs = lower profits.

 If I brought in $1,000 in 40 hours worth of deliveries and drove 800 miles, it works like this: